-If a friend or family member is able to successfully achieve sobriety in treatment, he or she is worthy of your praise, respect, and support.
+If a friend or family member is able to successfully achieve sobriety in treatment, they are worthy of your praise, respect, and support.
 This is no small accomplishment, and it requires considerable strength and dedication.

-However, even after your loved one has maintained his or her sobriety for some time, there may be instances that prompt him or her to resume his or her drug or alcohol abuse.
-When someone you care about relapses, know that this is a time when he or she needs your unconditional love and support more than ever.
-Without criticism or judgment, you can help by doing your best to assist this person in finding whatever services will help him or she refocus and rededicate his or her efforts toward achieving sobriety once more.
+However, even after your loved one has maintained their sobriety for some time, there may be instances that prompt them to resume their drug or alcohol abuse.
+When someone you care about relapses, know that this is a time when they need your unconditional love and support more than ever.
+Without criticism or judgment, you can help by doing your best to assist this person in finding whatever services will help them refocus and rededicate their efforts towards achieving sobriety once more.

-Depending on the situation, some individuals may require an additional stay in a residential drug and alcohol addiction treatment program, while other may benefit from outpatient services after a relapse has occurred.
-It will be important to listen when your loved one asks for help and to do what you can to facilitate him or her getting the care needed to move forward in recovery.
+Depending on the situation, some individuals may require an additional stay in a residential drug and alcohol addiction treatment program, while others may benefit from outpatient services after a relapse has occurred.
+It will be important to listen when your loved one asks for help, and to do what you can to facilitate them getting the care needed to move forward in recovery.

 If you or someone you care about needs additional care after a relapse, know that you are not alone.
 The compassionate addictions professionals on staff at The Refuge, A Healing Place are available to answer any questions you may have about our relapse prevention program or to discuss any other aspect of our programming.
 Please contact us at your earliest convenience to learn more about The Refuge.